slapcat/triage-helper/README.md

 ### Reset Duties

 There is a red button in the UI to reset duties.
 This option will reset all substitutions from the day's duties.
-It can be used in cases where a person was marked accidentally marked as off and they need to be returned to their scheduled duty.
+It can be used in cases where a person was accidentally marked as off and they need to be returned to their scheduled duty.

 Note that any substitutions that occured already will be reset and a new replacment agent may be selected to fill in after the reset.

 ### Configuration